 Performance: The modules must optimize the treatments and reduce the execution time.

-Ergonomics: The application is user-friendly, simple to use, ergonomic and adapted to the use
+Ergonomics: The application is user-friendly, simple to use, ergonomic, and adapted to the use

-Reusability: The components of the system can be reused for the development of a different applications.
+Reusability: The components of the system can be reused for the development of different applications.

-Modularity: The application is well structured as modules to ensure better readability, a reduction in the risk of error and the possibility of selective tests
+Modularity: The application is well structured as modules to ensure better readability, a reduction in the risk of error, and the possibility of selective tests.

 2.3 Identification of Actors

-An actor is an entity external to the system.
+The actor is external to the system.
 It represents a person or other computer system waiting for one or more services offered by an interface access.
-It interacts with the system by sending or receiving messages
+It interacts with the system by sending or receiving messages.

 The actors that will interact with the system are:

-Administrator: This is the person who manages the entire application which include managing users, and transporters.
+Administrator: This is the person who manages the entire application, which includes managing users and transporters.

-User: He’s the basic user that will benefit from the features of the application.
+User: He is the basic user who benefits from the features of the application.

 2.4 Use-case diagrams

 A use case diagram is a behavior diagram that visualizes the observable interactions between actors and the system under development.
-The diagram consists of the system, the related use cases and actors.
+The diagram consists of the system, related use cases, and actors.

-In this section, we present the needs of our system in a formal way using the Unified Modeling Language (UML) use case diagrams.
-These various features are described in the diagrams below.
+In this section, we present the needs of our system in a formal manner using unified modeling language (UML) use case diagrams.
+These features are described in the following diagrams.

 2.4.1 Global use-case diagram:

-The Figure describes in a general way the actors of the system as well as the functionalities.
-A detailed description of the different use-case will follow.
+The Figure describes, in a general way, the actors of the system as well as the functionalities.
+A detailed description of the different use cases will follow.

 Figure 2.1:General use case diagram